Using Python

 print("Debugging complete.
 Check 'cubemaster_api.log' for details.")

-file in your project folder for detailed logs.
+Run this code and check the cubemaster_api.log file in your project folder for detailed logs.
 In PyCharm, the Debug panel (bottom) shows variable values when you hit a breakpoint.